Truce of Leulinghem

 The truce was the result of a decade of failed peace negotiations and inaugurated a thirteen years peace, the longest period of sustained peace during the Hundred Years' War.
 During the years following the truce, Richard reneged on his agreement to assist in ending the schism, leading the French to unilaterally withdraw from the obedience of either pope and seize Avignon by military force.
 French foreign policy also began to focus on Italy, and Genoa became a French protectorate.
 In England, Richard used the lapse in fighting to attack his political enemies and confiscate their lands, which he redistributed as rewards to his supporters.
 He then left for Ireland to put down a revolt among the Irish chieftains, but during his absence a number of his exiled opponents returned, led by his cousin Henry of Bolingbroke, Duke of Lancaster.
 Henry began an insurrection and seized most of England before Richard could return.
 Upon his return, Richard was imprisoned, and before he was starved to death he was forced to agree to abdicate.
 Henry was crowned in his place.
 The French initially interpreted events in England as a repudiation of the truce and raised an army and put garrisons in place on the fronts.
 Henry IV reaffirmed the truce which remained in place for several more years.

-Henry made a number of aggressive political moves against France in the following years, marrying Joanna, widow of the duke of Brittany in April 1402, and forming alliances with several German rulers, including a marriage alliance with Bavaria.
+Henry made a number of aggressive political moves against France in the following years, marrying Joanna, widow of the duke of Brittany on February 7, 1403, and forming alliances with several German rulers, including a marriage alliance with Bavaria.
 Scotland was the first nation to break the truce, invading England in August in coordination with a revolt in Wales.
 The French reentered the conflict in September 1403, landing an army in Wales.